 This suggests little evolution in spiral arm multiplicity across these cosmic epochs.

 Interestingly, our visual classification of spiral arm multiplicity reveals trends broadly consistent with those observed in the local Universe.
-In both the $0.8 < z < 1.3$ and $2.0 < z < 2.5$ bins, two-armed spirals remain the dominant morphology, with a fraction comparable to that reported by \citet{Hart_2016}, who analyzed 62,220 SDSS galaxies from Galaxy Zoo in the redshift range $0.03 < z < 0.085$.
-For comparison, we use their luminosity-limited subsample ($M_r \leq -21$), which spans the same stellar mass range as our data ($\log(M_\star/M_\odot) = [10,11.5]$) and includes debiased fractions to correct for classification biases arising from redshift-dependent effects.
-Although we do not apply a formal debiasing correction, this adjusted low-redshift baseline provides a useful reference point for interpreting trends at higher redshift.
+In both the $0.8 < z < 1.3$ and $2.0 < z < 2.5$ bins, two-armed spirals remain the dominant morphology, and have fractions comparable to that reported by \citet{Hart_2016}, who analyzed 62,220 Sloan Digital Sky Survey \citep[SDSS;][]{York_2000} galaxies as part of the Galaxy Zoo project in the redshift range $0.03 < z < 0.085$.
+For comparison, we used their luminosity-limited subsample ($M_r \leq -21$), which spans the same stellar mass range as our data ($\log(M_\star/M_\odot) = [10,11.5]$) and includes debiased fractions to correct for classification biases arising from redshift-dependent effects.
+Although we did not apply a formal debiasing correction, this adjusted low-redshift baseline provides a useful reference point for interpreting trends at higher redshift.